GSA/fedramp-automation/src/validations/CONTRIBUTING.md

 An XSL transform [`sample-ssp.xsl`](rules/sample-ssp.xsl) can be used to produce a (rather rudimentary) OSCAL SSP document in XML form.
 The transform uses one of the [resolved catalogs](../../dist/content/baselines/rev4/xml) as input.

-This transform uses a Java method `java.util.UUID` to generate UUIDs and `expath:encode-string` as well as and when used with Saxon (such as within oXygen XML Editor) must employ Saxon-PE or Saxon-EE (i.e., Saxon-HE is not sufficient).
+Saxon-PE or Saxon-EE is required (such as within oXygen XML Editor).
+Saxon-HE is not supported, due to extension usage.